Shares

 Arafura Resources (ARU), June 2020: raised $7m though a placement at 6.2c with no SPP but subsequently did a $40 million placement the following year which did have an SPP component but it was restricted to $5.5m despite $16m coming through the door.

 Arizona Lithium (AZL), March 2022: $32.5 million placement at 12.5c with no SPP for retail shareholders.
-Previous close was 15c but stock rose to 16c on the morning after the raise, so placement participants are well in front but 7,500 retail shareholders have been diluted.
+Previous close was 15c but stock rose to 16c on the morning after the raise, so placement participants were initially well in front whilst the 7,500 retail shareholders were diluted.
+The stock subsequently tumbled so retail dodged a bullet avoiding this one.

-Ausgold (AUC), June 2024: the Perth-based gold miner completed the $14 million first component of a 2-stage $38 million placement on June 14.
-The pricing was 3c, a 14.3% discount to the previous close of 3.5c, and the remaining $24 million will be approved at an EGM in July.
+Ausgold (AUC), June 2024: the Perth-based gold miner completed the $14 million first component of a 2-stage $38 million placement on June 14, 2024.
+The pricing was 30c, a 14.3% discount to the previous close of 35c, and the remaining $24 million was approved at an EGM in July.
 No sign of any SPP for retail investors.
+The stock had soared to 69c by June 2025.

 Bannerman Resources (BMN), June 2024: The AFR got the drop on the proposed $76m placement at $3.30, a 7.6% discount to the last close of $3.58.
 It finished up being expanded to $85m with $9.3m subject to shareholder approval.
 No sign of any SPP for retail investors.
 JP Morgan and Euro Hartleys were responsible.
 The stock tumbled as much as 10% on resuming when it hit a low of $3.23.